 In the context of such tribulations, it is fair, then, to ask: what makes a good leader?
 You can develop specific skills, of course, and adopt a particular style of leadership, but what are the core personal attributes that are required?

 To discuss what it takes to guide a business successfully, we've compiled a list of the traits that you should possess to get the best out of your people.
-From integrity to vision, these are the qualities of a good leader.
+From integrity to vision, these are the nine core qualities that every good leader should posses:

 The most impactful leaders begin their journey with just one thing: an image of their goal.
 Having a vision of what you want to achieve is essential, so if you can't see beyond what is in front of you, you may start to struggle as a leader.